fortunejuggle/src/docs/lpic2.212.1.md

 ##  Configuring a router (212.1)

-Candidates should be able to configure a system to perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
+Candidates should be able to configure a system to forward IP packet and perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
 This objective includes configuring port redirection, managing filter rules and averting attacks.

 ###   Key Knowledge Areas

 - Network Address Translation (NAT)

-- iptables configuration files, tools and utilities
+- iptables and ip6tables configuration files, tools and utilities

 - Tools, commands and utilities to manage routing tables